 There are numerous freelancer websites that you can create a profile on including Upwork, Fiverr, and Guru.
 I decided to focus on Fiverr when I first started.
 On Fiverr, you create “gigs” that outline what you will do and how much it will cost.
 Don’t let the name fool you.
 You can charge more than $5 if you want to!

 Many people are against sites like these because they seem to encourage clients that are only willing to pay the very minimum.
-I’m inclined to agree; however, I do think they can be a good starting point to get some experience.
+I’m inclined to agree; this type of client is not your target market!
+However, I do think they can be a good starting point to get some experience.
 I’ve also gained some regular clients through Fiverr and worked on some interesting projects.

 You may also consider proofreading on a voluntary basis for some non-profit or local organizations to build up some experience.